mileweb/docs-content-cdn/docs/portal/identities-and-access/managing-users.md

     <p align=center><img src="/docs/resources/images/identities-and-access/iam-user-info.png" alt="select identity management page" width="400"></p>

-2. Below the **Actions** column on the Identity & Access Management page, click the vertical ellipsis of the user you want to delete, and then select **Delete**.
+2. In the **Actions** column on the Identity & Access Management page, click the vertical ellipsis of the user you want to delete, and then select **Delete**.

 **Tip:** Use the filter at the top left of the page to filter users.